bfontaine/Reversi/ideas.md

 3 parts: __interface__ (view), __data__ (model), and __main__ (controller).
 - interface : `src/interface/*`
-- data : `src/board.*`
+- data : `src/game/board.*`
-- controller : (soon…)
+- controller : `src/main.*``

 All interfaces use `src/interface/interface.h` functions.
 The controller is just a `main` programm which use the model to update/respond to the interface.
-The AI may be a specific interface, or a `main` program which use another interface for the human player.
+The AI is a special `main` program which use an interface for the human player.